IamEzi/Ezi-Client/README.md

 # Ezi Client 1.0.0

-A custom desktop client for **Kirka**, built with Electron and focused on performance, customization, and a clean user experience.
+A custom desktop client for **Kirka.io**, built with Electron and focused on performance, customization, and a clean user experience.

 **Author / Owner:** IamEzi
 **Version:** 1.0.0